-Under the preliminary guidance issued by the IRS, the procedures for claiming the FFCRA Leave Tax Credit and Employee Retention Tax Credit are the same.
+Under the IRS FAQs, the procedures for claiming the FFCRA Leave Credit and Employee Retention Credit are the same.

-Employers will report their total Qualified Sick Leave or Family Leave Wages and the related credits, and total Qualified Wages for each quarter on IRS Form 941, Employer's Quarterly Federal Tax Return- the regular form used to report income and Social Security and Medicare taxes withheld by the employer from employee wages, as well as the employer's portion of Social Security and Medicare tax (which the IRS promises to update).
+Employers will report their total Required Leave Wages and the FFCRA Leave Credits, and total Qualified Wages for purposes of the Employee Retention Credit for each quarter on IRS Form 941, Employer's Quarterly Federal Tax Return-the regular form used to report income and Social Security and Medicare taxes withheld by the employer from employee wages, as well as the employer's portion of Social Security and Medicare tax.
+(On May 1, 2020, the IRS issued a draft version of Form 941 revised to take into account the COVID-19 tax credits.)